 The Interior Design Letter of Agreement

 Hiring an interior designer is easy, but understanding and writing an Interior Design Letter of Agreement, for some can be confusing.
 Whether you are thinking about renovating, or a newbie designer this is a must read.
-First, make sure to have the LOA reviewed by your attorney.
+First, as with all agreements, you should consider an attorney reviewing the LOA.
 Every business is diverse and unique, therefore, what might be in one LOA may be unsuitable for another.

-The scope of work helps to describe the first steps in the design process.To list the scope of work in the agreement, the designer will schedule a consultation to gather the information.
-Under the heading scope of work, enter all rooms discussed with the client, for example, Master bedroom, bathroom, and/or kids bedrooms.
-Note, if you have a couple of kids include their names along with their ages and identify as bedroom 1- Mary-12 and so on.
+The scope of work helps to describe the first steps in the design process.To list the scope of work in the agreement, the designer schedules a consultation to gather information.
+Under the heading scope of work, enter all rooms discussed with the client, for example, master bedroom, bathroom, and/or kids bedrooms.
+However, if you have a couple of kids include their names along with their ages.
+For example, identify each room bedroom no. 1– Mary-12 and so on.
 In addition, I prefer including the cost for each room; this makes it easier for the client to breakdown the grand-total.
 The design concept fee applies exclusively to the design concept agreed upon during Phase I.

 Tidbit: Time frames are like setting goals.
 For each phase of the project consider including realistic time frames.

 The Preliminary design concept includes: Intake meeting, site survey, measurements (if needed) and photos.
 Collect some inspirational pictures from your client.
 The best way to collect inspirational photos is to have the client upload and share using Google Docs, Pinterest or Houzz.
 Unquestionably, it’s the getting to know you process.
 Ask the client to provide floor plans if available.

 Next, discuss design concept and budget.
 All lines of communication are open, never assume, when in doubt, consider calling to clarify.